ADDITIONAL GRADUATE ADMISSIONS RESOURCES

 For information on all of Kent State’s degrees and majors, go online to www.kent.edu/gps

-The Master of Healthcare Design (MHCD) suits those who want to pursue a career path in healthcare design industry, which involves design of hospitals, clinics, and other environments of care.
-Recently graduated students in architecture or interior design, as well as early- or mid-career architects, interior designers, and design practitioners can utilize this program to hone their design skills for a variety of healthcare facilities.
+The Master of Healthcare Design (MHCD) suits those who want to pursue a career in healthcare design industry, which involves design of hospitals, clinics, and other environments of care.
+Recently graduated students in architecture or interior design, as well as early- or mid-career architects, interior designers, and design practitioners can utilize this program to hone their design and research skills for a variety of healthcare facilities.

 Holding a professional degree in architecture or interior design from a NAAB or CIDA accredited program or an equivalent degree from a non-US institution.

 To graduate, a minimum of 35 credit hours must be completed.
 The program may be completed in three or four semesters, as appropriate.
 The coursework consists of design studios, applied research, and real-world practice experience.
 A list of courses and program requirements can be found in the program catalog.

 Kent State University is strategically located near Cleveland, Akron, and Pittsburgh with access to some of the key players in the healthcare industry, such as Cleveland Clinic.
 The working partnership with these healthcare systems and architecture firms in the region as well as existing facilities and faculty expertise have uniquely positioned the MHCD to offer students an enriching experience.

 Submit the following materials to the Graduate Studies department.
 The deadline is January 15, 2020.